 Final Thoughts on the Dreaded Weight Loss Plateau

 One final note…I often have clients and challengers who are in my private support groups who worry that they’ve been exercising for a week or two or five and they haven’t lost any weight.
 I know it concerns them, but that in itself doesn’t immediately raise red flags for me.

 Also, if you are working hard and exercising to the point that your muscles are getting sore (DOMS), your body is most likely holding on to water while it repairs your muscles!
-Again – that can appear to be weight gain but it isn’t like you just packed on 5 pounds of fat overnight.
-Keep pushing forward and it will work itself out in the long run.
-I promise.
+Again – water retention can appear to be weight gain but it isn’t like you just packed on 5 pounds of fat overnight.

 Keep pushing forward with healthy lifestyle changes and it will work itself out in the long run.
 It’s all part of the process.
 I promise.

 ***Disclaimer – I am not a nutritionist/registered dietitian/doctor, and I am not in any way trained to diagnose or treat medical problems.
 I am a personal trainer and coach who is only sharing knowledge and experiences that I have gained from research, my own fitness journey, and that of my clients/challengers.
 If you have serious difficulties with weight loss that isn’t receptive to proper nutrition or exercise, please seek the advice of a medical professional.
 You may have a hormonal imbalance or other health condition that is interfering with your metabolism and ability to reach a healthy weight.***

 Get more home workouts and fitness tips here!

 Amanda is a mom of 4 living a mostly crunchy lifestyle outside of Atlanta, GA with her husband, 2 dogs, and a cat.
 As a former special education teacher who also has her personal training certification — Amanda really enjoys teaching others how to do things!